 Southern California Days on Market

-❱ Compared to the first quarter of 2022, days on market dropped in all counties covered by this report, which was impressive given the higher number of homes for sale.
+❱ Compared to the first quarter of 2023, market time fell in all counties covered by this report.

-❱ Homes in San Diego County continue to sell at a faster rate than other markets in the region.
-All counties other than San Bernardino (where it took one more day for homes to sell than a year ago) saw market time drop.
+❱ Homes in San Diego County continue to sell at a faster rate than other markets in the region, but all counties saw market time increase from a year ago.